High sensitivity optomechanical reference accelerometer over 10 kHz

-We have demonstrated a simple self-calibrating optomechanical accelerometer to sensitivities better than $100\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ over an observation bandwidth of 10\,kHz.
+In conclusion, we have demonstrated a simple and traceable optomechanical reference accelerometer to sensitivities better than $100\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ over an observation bandwidth of 10\,kHz.
 Our measurements of mechanical quality factor and mechanical resonance frequency demonstrate an $mQ$ product of 1\,kg and a Brownian acceleration limit of $3\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$.
 We have also developed and incorporated an optical sensor based on a Fabry-P\'erot fiber micro-mirror cavity of finesse 1600 that reaches displacement sensitivities of $200\,\mathrm{am}/\sqrt{\mathrm{Hz}}$.

 Many applications do not require acceleration sensing over such large bandwidths.
 Design trade-offs to the device concept presented here can be made to better meet the needs of sensitivity and observation bandwidth for other applications.
-The simplicity, compactness and traceable high-sensitivity performance over a wide bandwidth accompanied by built-in advanced laser-interferometric detection highlight the novelty of our accelerometer for a wide variety of applications in optomechanics and quantum-limited light-matter interactions, absolute and reference accelerometry, including seismology, and ground and space-based gravimetry.
+The simplicity, compactness and traceable high-sensitivity performance over a wide bandwidth accompanied by built-in advanced laser-interferometric detection highlight our accelerometer for a wide variety of applications in optomechanics and quantum-limited light-matter interactions, absolute and reference accelerometry, including seismology, and ground and space-based gravimetry.\\